mxmCherry/translit/README.md

 One package per language/standard recommendation is aiming reduce memory footprint: pay with memory only for what you actually use.

-These packages should have at least `func Lookup() translit.Lookup` default getter, so usage would look like:
+These packages should expose at least one `translit.Converter` (ideally - just one, again - for memory footprint).
+Function getters are recommended to expose converters (to avoid accidental variable reassigning).

 ```go
 package main